Research

 Why has China escalated maritime disputes in the South China Sea but not in the East China Sea or Yellow Sea?
 Since China began its rapid economic development in the late 1980s, the rise of China has created both economic opportunities for, and security threats to, its neighbor states.
 As Southeast Asian states became more heavily dependent on bilateral trade with China in recent decades, the Chinese government has attempted to expand its influence in the South China Sea.
 The literature primarily focuses on China’s great power ambitions in East Asia as a whole.
 However, the puzzle of why China has not escalated its military actions in the East China Sea or Yellow Sea remains.
 I argue that two factors—China’s energy mercantilism (ambition to secure stable energy supplies) and its economic leverage over Southeast Asian states—explain this variation in strategy.
 Employing statistical analysis of an original dataset and GIS spatial analysis, I demonstrate that China is more likely to escalate disputes when it experiences greater energy vulnerability against more asymmetrically dependent neighbor states in which there exist higher geostrategic values, natural resources and proximity to major oil shipping lanes.

 As the U.S.-China competition intensifies, the Biden administration has been imposing aggressive foreign policy toward China and news on China has flooded media platforms.
 In literature, there lacks a consensus the media’s impact on foreign policy.
 This paper aims to examine how the media contributes to the aggressive foreign policy towards China.
 We argue that the media’s projection of China’s hostility contributes to the US aggressive foreign policy.
 Recently, China has become considered as the potential enemy.
 However, it is contestable whether China is a real threat.
 Thus, the media has potential to perform as an independent actor to influence foreign policy under non-urgent situations, China’s hostile images prevalent in media tend to make the U.S. government less hesitant to implement aggressive foreign policy towards China.
 We conducted web scrapping and collected the New York Times articles and Biden’s speech in 2021.
-Using the text data, we employed computational text analysis to measure the daily sentiment scores of the U.S. government and media’s projection of China.
-Based on a daily dataset, we used a non-recursive statistical model to measure how negative emotions surrounding China projected by news media outlets impact Biden’s rhetoric towards China with some feedback loop, and found results that align with our theory.
+Using the text data, this research employed computational text analysis to measure the daily sentiment scores of the U.S. government and media’s projection of China.
+Based on a daily dataset, this paper used a non-recursive statistical model to measure how negative emotions surrounding China projected by news media outlets impact Biden’s rhetoric towards China with some feedback loop, and found results that align with our theory.
 The results of this paper provide a foundation for future scholarly research on the reevaluation of the media’s impact on foreign policy.